pq-code-package/tsc/meetings/2024-06-06/minutes.md

 Apologies noted from Douglas, Matthias and Franziskus.

 JP Lomas introduced himself as a developer with QRL Foundation.
-Jonas Schneider-Bensch introduced himself as a developer from Crispin, and providing cover for Franziskus who can't make it today.
+Jonas Schneider-Bensch introduced himself as a developer from Cryspen, and providing cover for Franziskus who can't make it today.

 ## Decisions